kiranbakale/AMI-Readme/docs/environment_prep.md

 ### 3. Setup Terraform State Storage - AWS S3

 Create a standard [AWS storage bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) on the intended environment's project for its Terraform State.
-Give this a meaningful name such named as `<env_short_name>-terraform-state`.
+Give this a meaningful name such named as `<env_short_name>-get-terraform-state`.

+:information_source:&nbsp; The bucket may be named as desired.
+However please note that the Toolkit will create a bucket later with the naming format `<prefix>-terraform-state` for the [Terraform Module Registry](https://docs.gitlab.com/ee/user/packages/terraform_module_registry/) feature in GitLab by default (which can also be changed if required).
+Each bucket requires a unique name to avoid clashes.

 After the Bucket is created this is all that's required for now.
 We'll configure Terraform to use it later in these docs.